 Combine ingredients in a cocktail shaker.
 Shake vigorously.
 Strain into a chilled cocktail glass.
 Garnish with a cherry.

-Note: If you're feeling uneasy about the egg white, simply omit it from the recipe.
+Note: If you're feeling uneasy about the egg white or are vegan, either omit it from the recipe or use Aquafaba (chickpea liquid) with this recipe!
 It shouldn't greatly impact the taste of this cocktail.

 Valentine's Day and chocolate go hand-in-hand.
-So, why not surprise your date with a delicious Chocolate Raspberry-Tini.
+So, why not surprise your date with a delicious Chocolate Raspberry Martini.
 We recommend having this as/with your dessert.

 - 1 oz.
 Godiva chocolate liqueur

 - Fresh raspberries for garnish